n3m3s7s/softimo/README.md

 ```

 **Warning**: this class works under the following considerations:
-- no configuration file will be read; the source image and the output image do not follow any rule and they are relative to the "sourceDir";
+- no configuration file will be read; the source image and the output image do not follow any rule and they are NOT relative to the "sourceDir";
 - no caching file will be created;
 - no automatic manipulations will be applied;
+- no "recipe" can be used in the manipulations array;
 - no "post-optimization" will be performed on the output image;

 as You can see this class can be used only to "expose" standard Glide features on given resources, without any logic provided by Soft;